Nimit012/document-management-service/README.md

-# Document Management Service
+# Google Documents Management Library

-The Document Based Student Activity Engine is a standalone microservice that provides document management capabilities for activities (Google Doc, Hosted on S3).
+The Google Documents Management Library that provides document management capabilities for activities (Google Doc, Hosted on S3).
 It is designed to be LMS-agnostic and focuses solely on the lifecycle management of documents used in student activities.

 ## What It Does

 This service lets you programmatically manage documents across cloud providers with a single, unified interface.
-Built for educational platforms and enterprise environments where you need to handle document operations at scale.

 **Key capabilities:**
 - Copy documents from any user in your domain